-An NCAA Division I student-athlete must request a "notification of transfer" through the compliance office at the school they are transferring from.
+An NCAA Division I student-athlete must request a "notification" of transfer" through the compliance office at the school they are transferring from.
 A student-athlete may initiate the notification-oftransfer process by providing his or her institution with a written notice at any time.
 The student-athlete's institution must enter his or her information into the NCAA transfer portal within two business days of receipt of the student-athlete's request.
-The NCAA Division I institution you are transferring from will have written policies related to the implications of a student-athlete providing written notification of transfer, including a description of services and benefits (e.g., academic support services, access to athletics facilities, etc.) and impact to your athletics aid agreement that will change upon receipt of the student-athlete's request for notification of transfer.
-These policies should be published and available to student-athletes (e.g., studentathlete handbook or school website).
-Please note that being placed in this notification-to-transfer portal does not indicate the student-athlete is eligible at the new NCAA school they transfer to.
+The NCAA Division I institution you are transferring from will have written policies related to the implications of a student-athlete providing written notification of transfer, including a description of services and benefits (e.g., academic support services, access to athletics facilities, etc.) and impact to your athletics aid agreement that will change upon receipt of your request for notification of transfer.
+These policies should be published and available to student-athletes (e.g., student-athlete handbook or school website).
+Please note that being placed in this notification-to-transfer portal does not indicate you are eligible at the new NCAA school you transfer to.
 The compliance office at your new school will still need to certify both transfer and remaining eligibility.